arj03/ssb-observables/README.md

 previous: %id of previous statement about the same feed and type
 ```

 As one would normally write these kinds of statement types for a lot
-of feeds, it might make more sense to save the payload in a blob.
-Meaning,
+of feeds, it might make more sense to save the payload in a
-feed, data and point-in-time would be in the blob.
+blob.
+Meaning, feed, data and point-in-time would be in the blob.
+If
+updates are rather small compared to the initial message of a log
+statement, it would make sense to inline them.

 TODO: would it make sense to tangle these?